There are several theological reasons why we retain the black

 regretful indiscretion.
 It takes a lifetime to build a reputation but one

-a leash can lead to improper behavior.
-We must not underestimate the importance
+on a leash can lead to improper behavior.
+We must not underestimate the

-of a spiritually healthy thought life (cf. Php 4:8).
-You’ve heard the
+importance of a spiritually healthy thought life (cf. Php 4:8).
+You’ve heard

 A person without the Holy Spirit will be governed by the flesh

 or the old man or the black dog.
-With spiritual regeneration, the Holy Spirit
+A person who has the Holy Spirit is empowered

 At one time we were alienated and enemies